Where to eat, stay and play in Tulum.

 Locals advised us that Playa Paraiso was one of the better beaches in the region, but they are all beautiful.
 We had our first beach day there and sampled enough Mezcal margarita to stay the entire day and want for nothing.

 The next day we went to Cenote Dos Ojos and took a dip in the fresco water.
 This particular cenote is also known as one of the 10 longest under water cave systems in the world.
 The water is crystal clear and did wonders for temporary relieving our sunburns.
 Do not wear sunscreen that isn’t biodegradable if you plan a visit, they are very protective of their ecosystem.

-Vacationing with foodies is a major plus and Tulum’s culinary footprint did not disappoint our friends from Fork My Mouth NYC.
-Naturally we tried the guacamole at every eatery we stopped in, and Ziggy Beach offered by far the best rendition of the starter dish.
+Vacationing with foodies is a major plus and Tulum’s culinary footprint did not disappoint.
+Naturally we tried the guacamole at every eatery we stopped in, and Ziggy Beach offered by far the best rendition of the appetizer in my opinion.

 Co.Con Amor is an all in one organic store, vegetarian and vegan restaurant.
 The hippy gastronomy ensures they try to make everything that goes into the food.
 In many cases they grow what they can right on the property in scattered pots and planters as well as the rooftop garden area.
 The restaurant’s setting is an outdoor garden with mix match furniture, large stuffed sofas, wooden tables, and ethereal quotes for major chill vibes.
 This is the perfect guilt-free meal after a night of Mezcal binging.

 It wouldn’t have been a successful trip if we didn’t sample the locals favorite go-to spot.
 The downtown restaurant is known for its ceviche and extremely reasonable prices.
 We ordered the large portion size to split among four and of course accompanied it with guacamole, frozen margaritas and fried fish.